ahupp/python-magic/README.md

 - When using Homebrew: `brew install libmagic`
 - When using macports: `port install file`

+On SmartOS:
+- Install libmagic for source https://github.com/threatstack/libmagic/
+- Depending on your ./configure --prefix settings set your LD_LIBRARY_PATH to <prefix>/lib

 ### Troubleshooting

 - 'MagicException: could not find any magic files!': some